 This is the second year that the veterans of Palau will celebrate the day as an official organization.
 The Veterans Association of Palau was formed in April 2019 with the signing of a charter by President Remengesau.
 Prior to that, Mr. Ngirmang says that Palauan veterans would annually gather for barbecues at the Koror-Babeldaob Bridge to celebrate the day.

 “We’re happy to be working with the US Embassy and Ambassador to officially recognize the over 1,000 Palauans who served, especially those who gave their lives,” said Mr. Ngirmang.

-According to the US Embassy, a Rockwell B-1 Lancer bomber plane and two F-22 raptor fighter jets are set to fly over downtown Koror at 11:00am on Veteran’s Day, manned by US Air Force personnel who recently completed their quarantine.
+According to the US Embassy, a Rockwell B-1 Lancer bomber plane and two F-22 raptor fighter jets are set to fly over downtown Koror at 11:00am on Veteran’s Day, manned by US Air Force personnel.
 This will be followed by a Veteran’s Day parade, beginning at Koror State Council of Chiefs Office and ending at Global Village Park, from 11:15am to noon.

 The Veteran’s Day Ball is set to be held at Palau Royal Resort at 6pm.
 The US Embassy has said that it anticipates having a locally-based band perform at the ball.

 The proceeds from ticket sales, set at $100 each, will help to support the Veterans Association of Palau’s community activities, says the US Embassy.